Potential energy

 if the Earth's crust splits or bends as happens in an earthquake.

-So, an object held above the ground has
+An object held above the ground has GRAVITATIONAL potential

 We will look at gravitational potential energy a little more carefully.